 "Too big to fail" dossier

 Systemically important financial institutions can jeopardise entire economies in the event of a disorderly failure and are therefore regarded as “too big to fail” (TBTF).
-Following the financial crisis of 2007/2008, the Swiss legislator promulgated special rules for the stabilisation, restructuring or liquidation of such institutions.
-Every year FINMA reports on the progress of this recovery and resolution planning.
+The Swiss legislator promulgated special rules for the recovery and resolution of such institutions in response to the financial crisis of 2007/2008.
+Following the UBS takeover of CS, the Federal Council recognises that it needs to revisit these rules and amend the banking legislation.
+FINMA has produced information sheets on the most important issues involved.

 Resolution report 2023